wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 I prefer to think of the proliferation of interactive media as an opportunity for renaissance: a moment when we have the opportunity to step out of the story, altogether.
 Renaissances are historical instances of widespread recontextualization.
 People in a variety of different arts, philosophies, and sciences have the ability to reframe their reality.
 Quite literally, renaissance means "rebirth."
 It is the rebirth of old ideas in a new context.
 A renaissance is a dimensional leap, when our perspective shifts so dramatically that our understanding of the oldest, most fundamental elements of existence changes.

-Take a look back at what we think of as the original Renaissance-the one we were

-taught in school.
+Take a look back at what we think of as the original Renaissance--the one we were taught in school.
 What were the main leaps in perspective?
-Well, most obviously,

-p\~rsp_ective pai_\~ting itself.
-Artists developed the technique of the "vanishing point" and

-with it the ability to paint three dimensional representations on two-dimensional
+Well, most obviously, perspective painting itself.
+Artists developed the technique of the "vanishing point" and with it the ability to paint three dimensional representations on two-dimensional surfaces.

-surfa

-_

-ces.
 The character of this innovation is subtle, but distinct.
-It is not a technique for

-working in three dimensions· ·,t · t th t · . . , 1s no a artists moved from working on canvas to

-v.:orkin\~ with clay.
-Rather, perspective painting allows an artist to relate between

-d1mens1ons.
-It is a way f . . .
+It is not a technique for working in three dimensions; it is not that artists moved from working on canvas to working with clay.
+Rather, perspective painting allows an artist to relate between dimensions.
+It is a way of representing three-dimensional objects on a two-dimensional plane.

-d

-. . o representing three-d1mens1onal objects on a two1mens1onal plane.

 Likewise, calculus-another . . . the wake f R . innovation developed not quite during, but immediately in